 Who Didn’t Play?

-None of the Scout Team players played: Ian Burns, Howard Eisley Jr., Harrison Hochberg, and Charlie May.
+None of the Scout Team players played this week: Ian Burns, Howard Eisley Jr., Harrison Hochberg, and Charlie May.

 What Does It Mean?